Hurricane Recovery Update – May 24th

-Barges – finally got a full schedule – but heads up – no more shared tickets for round-trips with two barge companies. https://www.stjohntradewinds.com/love-city-car-ferries-amends-ticketing-policy/ Perhaps buy one way tickets for now…
+BARGES – finally got a full schedule – but heads up – no more shared tickets for round-trips with two barge companies. https://www.stjohntradewinds.com/love-city-car-ferries-amends-ticketing-policy/ Perhaps buy one way tickets for now… Join the “St. John Car Barge Schedule” facebook page for updates from the public about barge statuses: https://www.facebook.com/groups/1300284193364752/

-Mangrove Clean-ups Every Sunday – 9 to 11 am.
+Mangrove Clean-ups Every SUNDAY – 8-10 am.
 Meet at parking area near Island Blues before proceeding to area to be cleaned.
 Wear closed toe heavy shoes, bring gloves, water, hat, etc. Join Pamela Holmes – volunteer leader for this!
+Contact Pam at 978-509-2203.

 HELP FOR YOUR HOME CLEANUP & REPAIR: Volunteer nonprofit groups AmeriCorps and All Hands & Hearts Smart Response have teamed up to continue to assist St. John residents clean up after the hurricanes.
-This is free assistance.
+This is FREE assistance.
 If you: have mold in your home or need debris clean-up, part or all of your home gutted, or tree removal, please call or text 508 317-2733 &/or contact Deborah at the CBCC office.
 Deborah is CBCC’s Recovery Coordinator working closely with these volunteer teams.
 They don’t provide dumpsters but will bring debris to the nearest, accessible roadside.
-AmeriCorps is here until March 9th and All Hands & Hearts is here for at least 3 months!
+All Hands & Hearts is here for at least 2 more months!
 They have chainsaws, etc. & are eager to help.
 So place this call if you need assistance & tell a friend – they will help many homeowners who are not eligible for direct government aid.

 FOR THOSE WHO MISSED THIS AND ARE STILL SPENDING TIME ON PHONE WITH AT&T – Here is message again–please share with those who need it: